Anne Murphy BACP Accredited Counsellor (MBACP Accred), EMDR therapist

 If you have any questions please do ring or email me for a chat.

-My private practice is based in the centre of Derby (but see update above, I am currently only offering telephone sessions).
+My private practice is based in the centre of Derby (but see update above, I am currently only offering telephone or Zoom sessions).

 Thank you for reading my page, and whatever you decide to do I wish you well.
 Anne